data protection

 phone

 When you call us, the call data is stored pseudonymously on the respective device and by the telecommunications provider used.
-In addition, data such as name and telephone number can be sent by email afterwards and stored to answer your query.
-The data is deleted as soon as the business transaction has ended and legal requirements permit it.
+Furthermore, data such as name and telephone number may subsequently be sent via email and stored for the purpose of responding to your inquiry.
+The data will be deleted as soon as the transaction is completed and legal requirements permit.

-If you communicate with us by email, data may be saved on the respective device (computer, laptop, smartphone, etc.) and data may be saved on the email server.
-The data will be deleted as soon as the business transaction has been completed and legal requirements permit it.
+If you communicate with us via email, data may be stored on your device (computer, laptop, smartphone, etc.) and stored on the email server.
+The data will be deleted as soon as the transaction is completed and legal requirements permit.

-If you communicate with us using an online form, data will be saved on our web server and, if necessary, forwarded to an email address of ours.
-The data will be deleted as soon as the business transaction has been completed and legal requirements permit it.
+If you communicate with us via an online form, data will be stored on our web server and, if applicable, forwarded to an email address provided by us.
+The data will be deleted as soon as the transaction is completed and legal requirements permit.

-The processing of the data is based on the following legal bases:
+The processing of data is based on the following legal bases:

 - Art.
-6 para.
-1 lit. a GDPR (consent): You give us your consent to store your data and to continue to use it for the purposes related to the business case;
+6 (1) (a) GDPR (consent): You give us your consent to store your data and to use it further for the purposes related to the business case;

 - Art.
 6 (1) (b) GDPR (contract): There is a need to fulfil a contract with you or a processor such as the telephone provider or we have to process the data for pre-contractual activities, such as preparing an offer;

 - Art.
-6 (1) (f) GDPR (legitimate interests): We want to handle customer inquiries and business communication in a professional setting.
-For this, certain technical facilities such as email programs, exchange servers and mobile phone operators are necessary in order to be able to conduct communication efficiently.
+6 (1) (f) GDPR (Legitimate Interests): We want to handle customer inquiries and business communications in a professional manner.
+To enable efficient communication, certain technical facilities, such as email programs, Exchange servers, and mobile operators, are necessary.

-In this section, we would like to explain to you what a data processing agreement is and why it is needed.
-Because the word “data processing agreement” is quite a tongue twister, we will often use the acronym AVV in the text.
-Like most companies, we do not work alone, but also use the services of other companies or individuals ourselves.
-By involving various companies or service providers, we may pass on personal data for processing.
-These partners then act as data processors with whom we conclude a contract, the so-called data processing agreement (AVV).
-The most important thing for you to know is that the processing of your personal data is carried out exclusively in accordance with our instructions and must be regulated by the AVV.
+In this section, we would like to explain what a data processing agreement is and why it is necessary.
+Because the term "data processing agreement" is quite a tongue twister, we will often use the acronym DPA in this text.
+Like most companies, we do not work alone; we also use the services of other companies or individuals.
+By involving various companies or service providers, we may share personal data for processing.
+These partners then act as data processors, with whom we conclude a contract, the so-called data processing agreement (DPA).
+The most important thing for you to know is that the processing of your personal data is carried out exclusively in accordance with our instructions and must be regulated by the DPA.

 Who are data processors?

-As a company and website owner, we are responsible for all data that we process from you.
-In addition to the responsible parties, there may also be so-called processors.
+As a company and website owner, we are responsible for all data we process from you.
+In addition to the controllers, there may also be so-called processors.
 This includes any company or person that processes personal data on our behalf.
-To be more precise and according to the GDPR definition: any natural or legal person, public authority, institution or other body that processes personal data on our behalf is considered a processor.
-Processors can therefore be service providers such as hosting or cloud providers, payment or newsletter providers or large companies such as Google or Microsoft.
+More precisely, and according to the GDPR definition: any natural or legal person, public authority, agency, or other body that processes personal data on our behalf is considered a processor.
+Processors can therefore be service providers such as hosting or cloud providers, payment or newsletter providers, or large companies such as Google or Microsoft.

 To better understand the terminology, here is an overview of the three roles in the GDPR:

-Affected party (you as a customer or interested party) → responsible party (we as a company and client) → processor (service provider such as web host or cloud provider)
+Data subject (you as a customer or interested party) → Controller (we as a company and client) → Processor (service provider such as web host or cloud provider)

 Content of a data processing contract

-As already mentioned above, we have concluded an AVV with our partners who act as data processors.
-This stipulates above all that the data processor processes the data to be processed exclusively in accordance with the GDPR.
-The contract must be concluded in writing, but in this context, electronic contract conclusion is also considered "written".
-The personal data is only processed on the basis of the contract.
+As mentioned above, we have concluded a Data Processing Agreement (DPA) with our partners who act as data processors.
+This agreement stipulates, above all, that the data processor will process the data to be processed exclusively in accordance with the GDPR.
+The contract must be concluded in writing; however, electronic contract conclusion is also considered "written" in this context.
+Personal data will only be processed on the basis of the contract.
 The contract must contain the following:

 - Duties and rights of the controller